nim-lang/Nim/doc/manual.rst

   arrayConstructor = '[' expr ^* ',' ']'

-Other parts of Nim, like scoping rules or execution semantics, are described informally.
+Other parts of Nim, like scoping rules or runtime semantics, are described informally.